StealthRL: Reinforcement Learning Paraphrase Attacks for Multi-Detector Evasion of AI-Text Detectors: Abstract

 \section{Abstract}

 AI-text detectors face a critical robustness challenge: adversarial paraphrasing attacks that preserve semantics while evading detection.
 We introduce \emph{StealthRL}, a reinforcement learning framework that stress-tests detector robustness under realistic adversarial conditions.
 StealthRL trains a paraphrase policy against a multi-detector ensemble using Group Relative Policy Optimization (GRPO) with LoRA adapters on Qwen3-4B, optimizing a composite reward that balances detector evasion with semantic preservation.
-We evaluate six attack settings (M0--M5) against three detector families (RoBERTa, Fast-DetectGPT, and Binoculars) at the security-relevant 1\% false positive rate operating point.
-StealthRL achieves \textbf{near-zero detection} (0.001 mean TPR@1\%FPR), reduces mean AUROC from 0.74 to 0.27, and attains a 99.9\% attack success rate.
-Critically, attacks \emph{transfer} to a held-out detector family not seen during training, revealing shared architectural vulnerabilities rather than detector-specific brittleness.
-We additionally conduct LLM-based quality evaluation via Likert scoring, analyze detector score distributions to explain \emph{why} evasion succeeds, and provide per-detector AUROC with bootstrap confidence intervals.
+We evaluate six attack settings (M0--M5) on the full filtered MAGE test pool (15,310 human / 14,656 AI) against four detectors: RoBERTa, Fast-DetectGPT, Binoculars, and MAGE.
+StealthRL achieves \textbf{near-zero detection} on three of the four detectors and a \textbf{0.024 mean TPR@1\%FPR}, reducing mean AUROC from 0.79 to 0.43 and attaining a 97.6\% attack success rate.
+Critically, attacks \emph{transfer} to two held-out detectors not seen during training, revealing shared architectural vulnerabilities rather than detector-specific brittleness.
+We additionally conduct LLM-based quality evaluation via Likert scoring on 500 matched samples per method, analyze detector score distributions to explain \emph{why} evasion succeeds, and provide per-detector AUROC with bootstrap confidence intervals.
 Our results expose significant robustness gaps in current AI-text detection and establish StealthRL as a principled adversarial evaluation protocol.
-Code and evaluation pipeline are publicly available at \url{https://github.com/suraj-ranganath/StealthRL}.
+Code and evaluation pipeline are publicly available at \url{https://github.com/suraj-ranganath/StealthRL}; the released StealthRL model checkpoint is available at \url{https://huggingface.co/suraj-ranganath/StealthRL}.